HanRiverMeetup/HanRiverMeetup-react-native-iOS/README.md

 ## Look foward to

- - Change ES to TypeScrpit
+ - Changing ES to TypeScrpit
- - Clean code
+ - Cleaning code